Ozonolysis: Ozonolysis of alkenes

 The use of hydrogen peroxide can produce carboxylic acids.

 Amine N-oxides produce aldehydes directly.
 Other functional groups, such as benzyl ethers, can also be oxidized by ozone.
 It has been proposed that small amounts of acid may be generated during the reaction from oxidation of the solvent, so pyridine is sometimes used to buffer the reaction.
-Dichloromethane is often used as a 1:1 cosolvent to facilitate timely cleavage of the ozonide.
+Dichloromethane is often used as a 1:1 cosolvent to facilitate the reaction.
 Azelaic acid and pelargonic acids are produced from ozonolysis of oleic acid on an industrial scale.

 An example is the ozonolysis of eugenol converting the terminal alkene to an aldehyde:

 By controlling the reaction/workup conditions, unsymmetrical products can be generated from symmetrical alkenes: